timecampus/neverstop/Season-1/4-OpenWorld/README.md

 ![](4-OpenWorld.png)

 This is the 4th episode from the series Never Stop.
 Whether you know it or not, the Open Source World has done a lot for the community.
 It is very important to learn how some of them work.
-We will talk about OSS foundations like The Linux Foundation, Apache Software Foundation, Cloud Native Compute Foundation, OpenJS Foundation, Mozilla Foundation, CI Foundation and more.
+We will talk about OSS foundations like The Linux Foundation, Apache Software Foundation, Cloud Native Compute Foundation, OpenJS Foundation, Mozilla Foundation, CD Foundation and more.

 We will have a look at some of the projects hosted by them, how they work, the governance and licensing model and how such foundations create a sustainable environment for Open Source development along with the various conferences they host.
 We will dive deep.